PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 data stream and communicate processed results with built-in I/O modules.
 This flexibility allows users to design closed-loop systems, including deploying ML models and sending predictions to and from *PhysioLabXR*.

-*PhysioLabXR* can be used with popular stimulus-presentation software such as Unity [@Unity] and PsychoPy [@peirce2007psychopy] and other analysis software, including MATLAB [@matlab].
+*PhysioLabXR* can be used with popular stimulus-presentation software such as Unity [@Unity],
+PsychoPy [@peirce2007psychopy] and other analysis software, including MATLAB [@matlab].
 For experiments already utilizing LSL and ZMQ for data transfer, the software provides convenient network stream connectivity with these two widely-used data middleware.
 As its name implies, *PhysioLabXR* has extensive support for XR, including headset-based VR and AR.